lucyscript/WebprojectDat310/README.md

 <br/><br/>

-## Profile, cart and order-history
->-
+##Header
+>-Logo for the website redirects to index when clicked

-- Enable dark mode
+>- Enable or disable dark mode through the toggle slider button.
+Preference stored in local storage
+>- Search using AJAX
+>- New AD lets you create a new AD, but will redirect you to login if not logged in
+>- Click on or hover over Cart or "View Cart" to view your cart.
+Checkout redirects to the checkout.
+This only works when logged in
+>- Username displayed under profile icon if user is logged in.
+If not, it says "Profile"
+>- Click on or hover over Profile or "Profile" to view your profile.
+Redirects to log in if not logged in
+>- Hover over profile and click "Order history" to view order history.
+Redirects to log in if not logged in

+##Profile
+>- Default init data for bio, address, and phone number
+>- Edit profile with all changes stored in the database using AJAX
+>- Success message on submit with a timeout (within the same AJAX call)
+>- Delete account with popup
+>- Transaction history for all purchases made by the user
+>- Scrollbar appears if the transaction history is too long

+##Cart
-- Add items to the cart
+>- View items added to cart
-- Remove items from the cart
-- Total cost of cart items updated with ajax
+>- Total cost of cart items updated with AJAX
+>- Delete individual cart items with AJAX
-- Proceed to checkout and purchase items
+>- Checkout button redirecting to checkout
-- View transactions and personal details in the profile
-- Search for ordered items in the order history

-- View seller profile and transaction history
-- Edit profile information
+>- Purchase button with AJAX giving a success message with a timeout and inserting cart items into the "orders" table.
+Redirects to index after timeout

+##Order History
+>- View orders made by the user
+>- Search for orders by title using AJAX (with loading gif)

+##Sort
-- View all advertisements (sorted by "All")
+>- View all advertisements (sorted by "All")
-- View user-specific advertisements (sorted by "Yours")
+>- View user-specific advertisements (sorted by "Yours")

-- Delete user account
-- Verify that the deleted account's information is no longer accessible

 <br></br>